-Transferring courses: A student who wishes to enroll in courses offered by another institution must complete the required form and receive approval by the Associate Registrar's Office.
+Transferring courses: A student who wishes to enroll in courses offered by another institution must complete the required form and receive approval by the Assistant Dean of Academic and Student Service's Office.
 Failure to follow this procedure may result in loss of transfer credit for these courses.